 Traffic control will be directed by the Memphis Police Department.
 Runners should be aware of vehicular traffic, particularly at all intersections.
 Please stay alert.

-Course monitors and directional personnel will also be at appropriate locations.
+Course monitors and directional personnel will also be at various locations.

 Marathon and half marathon hydration stations

-If you have not trained with Nuun or GU Energy Gel or used them before, it is recommended that you use them with caution.
+If you have not trained with Nuun or Clif Shot Energy Gel or used them before, it is recommended that you use them with caution.

 10K and 5K hydration stations